 Do You Have to Wear a Motorcycle Helmet in Atlanta, GA?

 When on a motorcycle, it is important to take extra precautions to protect yourself from a traffic accident.
 Every time a motorcyclist gets into an accident, they are 29 times more at risk of a fatality than a driver of an automobile.
 Motorcyclists are also at a higher risk of getting injured.
-Because of this, there are laws created to protect bikers from getting harmed while on the road.

-Helmet Laws In Atlanta, GA
+Helmet Laws in Atlanta, GA

 Not only is it required to wear a helmet in Georgia, but the helmet must be DOT approved.
 Georgia law § 40-6-315 requires protective headgear for motorcyclists.
-The State has a list of approved headgear for motorcyclists to review and follow after publishing the §570-13-02 rule
+The State has a list of approved headgear for motorcyclists to review and follow after publishing the §570-13-02 rule.

 Why Helmet Laws Are Necessary

-What Are The Penalties For Not Wearing A Helmet?
+What Are the Penalties for Not Wearing a Helmet?

-Motorcycle accidents cause more than 5,000 deaths annually and many more injuries.The penalties for not wearing a helmet include the following:
+Motorcycle accidents cause more than 5,000 deaths annually and many more injuries.

-How A Helmet Affects Your Settlement
+How a Helmet Affects Your Settlement

 When you’ve been in a motorcycle accident, your attorney will need to know if you were wearing a helmet during the collision.
 Settlement compensation is awarded based on the severity of your injuries.
 The more extreme your injuries, the more expensive your damages will be.
 This is especially the case for catastrophic injuries that result in wounds that require surgery and lengthy physical therapy sessions.